GlareDB/glaredb/benchmarks/tpch/README.md

 ```

 To See the results of the datasets in the console, set the env var `TPCH_SHOW_OUTPUT` to True

+Additional configuration options
+`USE_TEMP_TABLES` - if set to true, will use temp tables for the queries, otherwise will use non temp tables
+`TIMINGS_FILE` - the file to write the timings to, defaults to `timings.csv`

 These benchmarks are output to both the console, and to a file `timings.csv`

 ### Cleaning up

 ```sh
 > just clean
 ```